johnston9/shot-caller-production/README.md

 ## Testing
 All functionality was tested as it was being built to ensure there were no errors, that it did what it was meant to do and that all database errors were handled correctly.

-On completion the functionality of the entire app was repeatedly tested on various devices both by the development team and by Capital Numbers, the infotech company responsible for some of the high level configuration work.
+On completion the functionality of the entire app was repeatedly tested on various devices both by the development team and by Capital Numbers, the InfoTech company responsible for some of the high level configuration work.

 Pylint was also used in the backend workspace as the project was being built for Python and Django code and all errors were fixed on an ongoing process.